 361.3.1 Liability

-Coverage for insurable liability losses is provided by the University above a $250,000 self-insured retention for primary programs, and $35,000 for University special funds programs (housing, parking, health center, extended education).
+Coverage for insurable liability losses is provided by the University above a $500,000 self-insured retention for primary programs.
 Program Managers are responsible for liability losses (including related costs of investigation, defense, regulatory fines, settlements, etc.) within the self-insured retention.

 361.3.2 Illness and Injury

 Work related illness and injury coverage is provided for employees on a cost plus basis.
 Campus departments and/or programs are responsible for worker’s compensation and employment liability loss costs.
-(Costs are currently paid within University resources.)

 361.3.3 Property

-Coverage for real and personal property is generally not provided unless initial funding was provided through public bonds.
-Campus departments and/or programs are responsible for property losses (including related costs).
+Campus departments and/or programs are responsible for property losses (including related costs) within the applicable campus deductible.
+State owned personal property (building contents) can be added upon request and the campus department/program is responsible for any premium costs.

 361.3.4 Accident and/or Health